Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 It's like putting makeup on a lump on your body, right?

-And we have to have the humility to say, I did something wrong, and I'm sorry, and it was unworthy, and I should, I'm gonna work to improve and so on, right?
+It doesn't work because in order to change, we have to acknowledge that there's a problem and we have to have the humility to say, I did something wrong, and I'm sorry, and it was unworthy, and I should, I'm going to work to improve, and so on, right?

-So your father, if he's launching these, you know, horrible words that your mother should apologize and should go and take anger management courses so he learns how to deal more productively with his anger.
+So, your father, if he's launching these horrible words, that your mother should apologize and should go and take anger management courses so he learns how to deal more productively with his anger.

-Or, of course, as you know, I'm I'm a huge fan of competent talk therapy, uh, particularly um uh Richard Schwartz's um internal family systems and other kinds of things.
+Or, of course, as you know, I'm a huge fan of competent talk therapy, particularly Richard Schwartz's internal family systems and other kinds of things.

-But if you just kind of blow past things without acknowledging what you did wrong, then excuses are promises of repetition and minimization is definitely a promise that you're just gonna do it again.
+But if you just kind of blow past things without acknowledging what you did wrong, then excuses are promises of repetition and minimization is definitely a promise that you're just going to do it again.

 Oh, it's no big deal.